 As rideshare services have expanded dramatically across the United States, accidents involving Uber and Lyft vehicles have become increasingly common.
 In 2024, Uber and Lyft together provided over 8 million trips per day across the US.
 California, Texas, and New York have introduced new minimum insurance requirements for rideshare drivers that significantly impact accident victim rights.

-The FMCSA is implementing stricter electronic logging and driver fatigue regulations โ creating stronger liability cases against trucking companies in accident claims.
+The FMCSA is implementing stricter electronic logging and driver fatigue regulations — creating stronger liability cases against trucking companies in accident claims.
 Distracted driving was responsible for more than 324,000 injuries in 2023 alone.
 These new standards are changing how truck accident cases are investigated and argued.

 This depends entirely on the state where the accident happened.
 Most states give between two and three years from the date of the accident.
-Cases involving government entities often require a formal notice of claim within 30 to 90 days.
-Missing the deadline permanently closes the door on your claim no matter how strong your case is.
+Cases involving government entities often require a formal notice of claim within just 30 to 90 days.
+Missing the deadline permanently closes the door on your claim — no matter how strong your case is.

 Knowledge is one of the most powerful tools an accident victim can have.
 The difference between knowing your rights and not knowing them can directly and measurably change the outcome of a claim.
 People who do not understand how the process works are far more likely to accept a first offer that is well below fair value, miss important legal deadlines, say things that unintentionally limit their claim, or not even realize they have a valid claim at all.
-On the other hand, people who take time to educate themselves are better prepared at every single stage.